Sweet and Savoury Pursuits

 This fresh cucumber yogurt salad is very common in the Middle-East and is a healthy, gluten-free and vegetarian favorite.

-This flavorful dish is similar to Greek tzatziki, but is thought of as a salad rather than a dip.
+This flavorful dish is similar to Greek tzatziki, but is not as thick and is thought of as a salad rather than a dip.
 In fact, variations of this dish featuring different herbs and spices exist in different regions of the world.

-If you enjoy making Middle-Eastern food recipes, you'll be happy to know that making a large bowl of this cucumber yogurt with mint salad couldn't be easier.
+If you enjoy making Middle-Eastern food and love simple recipes, you'll be happy to know that making a large bowl of this cucumber yogurt with mint salad couldn't be easier.

 • Dried mint